• Skip to primary navigation

 adding sauce to potatoes

-• Add the second half of the potatoes, then the rest of the cheese sauce.
-Now top with ½ cup of cheese.
-Give a light sprinkle of paprika.
+• Add the second half of the potatoes and the rest of the cheese sauce.
+Top with ยฝ cup of cheese.
+Lightly sprinkle with paprika.

 top with cheese and paprika